renyuanming/hats/README.md

 ### Testbed

-As a distributed KV store, HATS requires a cluster of machines to run.
-We recommend using multiple machines for both server nodes and client nodes to fully evaluate the performance of HATS.
-For example, we a cluster of 12 machines, where 10 machines are used as storage nodes and 2 machines are used as client nodes in the paper.
+Launching HATS requires a distributed testbed with multiple machines.
+For example, we use 12 machines in the paper, where 10 machines are used as storage nodes and 2 machines are used as client nodes to avoid single-client bottlenecks.
+You are also required to set up a control node if you want to use our provided Ansible scripts to automate the testbed setup and experiment execution.
+These machines need to be connected via a 10Gbps network for communication.
+For each machine, we recommend at least a quad-core CPU, 16GB RAM, and a 128 GiB SATA SSDs and above.

 ### Dependencies
 - For Java project build: openjdk-17-jdk, openjdk-17-jre, ant, ant-optional Maven.